aliceresende/ISEP-LAPR5-2023-2024/README.md

 # RobDroneGo Project Overview

 RobDroneGo is a prototype system designed to manage and execute tasks using a fleet of robots and drones within the ISEP campus.
-This project was developed as part of the LAPR5 course in the Computer Engineering program at ISEP.
+This project was developed as part of the LAPR5 class in the Computer Engineering course at ISEP.
 The project encompasses several modules:

 ## Modules
 - **Device Management**: Overseeing the robots and drones.